peerreview269/SGR_AI/README.md

 # Coding Small Group Communication: Transformer and RNN Models with Context

-This repository provides instructions and scripts for reproducing RNN and Transformer models with context using the Silicone datasets.
+This repository provides instructions and scripts for reproducing RNN and Transformer models with context windows using the Silicone datasets (https://huggingface.co/datasets/eusip/silicone).
 The project aims to facilitate the coding of small group communication dynamics.

 ## Prerequisites